 With a clean look at the ball at address, the G425 hybrid offers smooth power that effortlessly lifts the ball from either the tee or fairway.

-During our testing, our players noted that this is one of the best golf clubs for intermediate players looking to add consistency to their game.
-Remarkably, every shot with this hybrid seems the same, and that’s a very good thing for golfers trying to lower their handicap.
+During our testing, we noted that this is one of the best golf clubs for intermediate players looking to add consistency to their game.

 Another outstanding addition to the Ping family, the G425 hybrid won’t let you down no matter where you use it on the golf course.